tkeskita/snappyhexmesh_gui/README.md

 to allow definition of most common SnappyHexMesh settings in Blender, to reduce need for manual writing of OpenFOAM dictionary definitions for SnappyHexMesh.
-The add-on is developed for Blender 2.8 (master branch).
+The add-on is developed for Blender 2.8 (master branch) and OpenFOAM 6.

 ## Current Status